 Then Jesus did two incredible things to demonstrate the truth of His kingdom.

 At the last supper, the disciples had been arguing about who would be the greatest in the kingdom of God.
 The supper was ready, and the disciples were reclining on pillows around the table (this was a middle eastern style of eating).
 A wash basin was sitting at one end of the table with water and a towel, but no servant had come to wash them.
 Each disciple thought themselves better than the next and didn’t move to take the place of the servant.
 Jesus got up from the table and went to the basin.
 He poured water in it and then went around and washed the feet of each of the disciples (John 13:1-17).

 This was a big deal.
 Jesus was a rabbi and the master.
 He was the most important person in the room and, although they didn’t know it, He was the most important person in the universe.

 Yet He humbled himself and served all the disciples by washing their dirty feet.
 People at that time wore sandals and walked through dirty roads.
 It was a gross job to wash someone’s feet.
 Then He turned to the disciples and said to them, “Now that I, your Lord and Teacher, have washed your feet, you also should wash one another’s feet” (John 13:14).

 This was to be the basis of Christianity.
 The Kingdom of God is based on this concept of humble self-sacrifice and love.
 You will know who is truly a Christian when you see this kind of attitude in someone.

-What as the second thing Christ did to demonstrate this principle of truth to the world?
-He died on cross.
-(John 15:13).
+What was the second thing Christ did to demonstrate this principle of truth to the world?
+He died on cross (John 15:13).